rtsai/icalutil/README.md

 subject to Google Calendar API quotas, so `gcalfiltersplit` is not recommended for bulk upload, since the error reporting is not very good.

+For a dry run:

+    `./gcalfiltersplit -n ical.ics`

+For the real thing:

+    `./gcalfiltersplit ical.ics`

 gcaluploader
 ============